 With digital marketing at an all time high, there is a lot of advice on the internet about what to do and what not to do.
 You may think that you would be able to spot some bad advice if it was presented in front of you, but would you really?
 Some people mean well but have the bad habit of spreading misleading advice that can hurt your digital marketing strategy if you were to employ it.
 Other people, well, they may not mean so well.
 They either don’t care that they’re spreading false information, or they really have no clue.

-Let’s take a look at some of myths that we have seen come up again and again in regards to digital marketing.
-It’s time to educated.
+Let’s take a look at some of the myths that we have seen come up again and again in regard to digital marketing.
+It’s time to get educated.

 Myth #1: Updated, regular content isn’t all that.